Bachelor of Nursing (Hons) Mental Health

 How will I be assessed?

-You will be assessed using various methods including written and oral examinations, written assignments, numeracy and clinical skills assessments, practice competency assessments, and ongoing achievement records.
+You will be assessed using various methods including written and oral examinations, individual and group presentations, written assignments, numeracy and clinical skills assessments, practice competency assessments, and ongoing achievement records.
 These various methods will enable you to develop a diverse array of assessment capabilities and skills as your course progresses.

 Entry requirements

-The NMC states that for candidates originally from outside the European Economic Area (EEA), scores from the Internal English Language Testing System (IELTS) are accepted as evidence of literacy.
+The Nursing and Midwifery Council (NMC) states that for candidates originally from outside the European Economic Area (EEA), scores from the Internal English Language Testing System (IELTS) are accepted as evidence of literacy.
 The scores must be at least 7.0 in each section and the overall average score must be at least 7.0.

-Nursing is both mentally and physically demanding and the good character and health of all successful applicants will be assessed to establish fitness to undertake our nurse education programme.
-A Disclosure & Barring Service certificate is required and will be carried out on all successful applicants.
-There is also a need for all successful candidates to provide two recent references from sources who are authentically reputable.
+Nursing is both mentally and physically demanding and the good character and health of all successful applicants will be assessed to establish not only access onto the BN Programme but also fitness to practice whilst on the programme.
+A Disclosure & Barring Service certificate, an Occupational Health assessment and, if required an identified other health professional assessment will be carried out on conditionally successful applicants.
+There is also a need for conditionally successful candidates to provide two recent reference contacts from sources who are authentically reputable.